zhuonanhao/DDG_Tutorial_Website/docementations/2d_surface.md

 {\varepsilon}_{2} = \frac { r } { \bar{r} } - 1,
 $$

-where $$\bar{r}$$ represents the undeformed radius of the shell.
 Due to the axisymmetric assumption, the shear coupling between the meridional direction and the circumferential direction is zero, i.e.,

 $$
 {\varepsilon}_{12} ={\varepsilon}_{21} = 0.